carpentries-incubator/hpc-intro/_episodes/16-resources.md

 > ## Benchmarking `fastqc`
 >
-> Create a job that runs the following command in the same directory as `.fastq` files
+> Create a job that runs the following command in the same directory as the `.fastq` files
 >
 > ```
 > {{site.remote.prompt }} fastqc name_of_fastq_file